laoyigrace/subject/doc/source/notifications.rst

 * publisher_id

-  The hostname of the glance instance that generated the message.
+  The hostname of the subject instance that generated the message.

 * event_type